Alexander Montagu, 10th Duke of Manchester

-Commander Alexander George Francis Drogo Montagu, 10th Duke of Manchester, OBE, RN (2 October 1902 – 23 November 1977) was a Royal Navy officer and British hereditary peer.
+Commander Alexander George Francis Drogo Montagu, 10th Duke of Manchester, OBE, RN (2 October 1902 – 23 November 1977), was a Royal Navy officer and British hereditary peer.
 From birth until February 1947, he was known by the courtesy title of Viscount Mandeville.

 Early life

-Born at Tandragee Castle in County Armagh, Ulster, in the north of Ireland on 2 October 1902, Lord Mandeville was the son of the 9th Duke of Manchester by his marriage to Helena Zimmerman, the only child of Eugene Zimmerman, of Cincinnati, Ohio, United States, a railway president and major stockholder in Standard Oil.
+Born at Tandragee Castle in the north of County Armagh in Ulster, in the north of Ireland, on 2 October 1902, Lord Mandeville was the son of the 9th Duke of Manchester by his marriage to Helena Zimmerman, the only child of Eugene Zimmerman, of Cincinnati, Ohio, United States, a railway president and major stockholder in Standard Oil.
 The wedding in November 1900 was kept secret from both families, and at first the Duke's mother did not believe reports of it.
 Queen Alexandra stood sponsor at his christening in the Chapel Royal (St. James's Palace) on 17 December 1902.

 In 1931, his parents were divorced, when his father was reported to be planning to marry an actress.
 In 1937, Helena Manchester married secondly the 10th Earl of Kintore.

 Mandeville was educated at the Royal Naval College, Osborne, and the Royal Naval College, Dartmouth.